-WORKS is an acronym for Wayne-White Operation Roundup Kare and Share.
+WORKS is an acronym for the Wayne-White Operation Roundup Kare and Share program.
 WORKS is a charitable foundation established by the Board of Directors of Wayne-White Counties Electric Cooperative to give their membership an opportunity to "pool their resources" for charitable purposes.
 These nickels, dimes, and quarters can go a long way towards helping people and organizations in need.

 WORKS is funded each month by cooperative members who agree to "round up" their electric bills to the highest dollar.
 The difference between their bill and the rounded up amount is contributed to the WORKS foundation.
 For example, if your electric bill is $63.47, it would be rounded up to $64.00, with .53cents being contributed directly to the WORKS foundation.
 Each person who contributes by "rounding" up their electric bill will not contribute more than $11.88 per calendar year.
 (The maximum would be .99 cents x 12 months, but is almost always going to be around $6.00 a year or less from your round-up change)

 Who is eligible to apply for a Grant?

 Grants are available for both individuals in need and for 501(c)3 organzations.
-The purpose of the program is to meet a critical need that is currently not being met by any other means.
-Grants are limited to $2,500 for individuals and $10,000 for any family, group, charity, foundation, corporation, partnership, joint venture, association or other entity.
+The purpose of the WORKS program is to meet a critical need that is currently not being met by any other means.
 Recipients must live within the 11-county Wayne-White Electric coverage area of southeastern Illinois, and they must be able to document consistant, uninterrupted residency at their address for at least 12 months (full year).
 Applicants do not have to receive electricity from Wayne-White Electric Cooperative, but they must live within the Geopgraphic area.
 For example, residents of Carmi, McLeansboro, Fairfield, Albion and Cisne are eligible to apply, even though we do not supply power to the broad city limits of those communities.

 How does a person or organization apply for a grant?

-Grant applications are available from any WORKS board member or from Wayne-White Counties Electric Cooperative.
+Grant applications are available from any WORKS board member or from Wayne-White Counties Electric Cooperative office.
 You can also download and print-out an application by clicing on the link below.

-When an application is completed and returned to Wayne-White Counties Electric Cooperative, it is copied and mailed to each board member for review.
-The board will meet at least quarterly to review applications.
+When an application is completed and returned to Wayne-White Counties Electric Cooperative, it is copied and emailed to each board member for review.

 What are some examples of needs the board will be considering?